Unison Home Ownership Investors: History

 On February 21, 2017, then Prosper Marketplace President Ron Suber joined the company as an investor and strategic advisor.

-On February 22, 2017, the company announced over 300 million in total capital raised.

-On May 16, 2017, the company announced findings from the "Unison Home Affordability Report 2017," showcasing the percentage of homes accessible to the median household in major U.S. cities.
+The company also raised 300 million in total capital.
+The company announced findings from the "Unison Home Affordability Report 2017," showcasing the percentage of homes accessible to the median household in major U.S. cities.
+Later that year, the company announced multiple promotions and additions to its management team.